Pocahontas (train)

-The Pocahontas was one of the named passenger trains of the Norfolk and Western Railway.
-It was an overnight train between Norfolk, Virginia, and Cincinnati, Ohio, with a through-car to and from Chicago, Illinois.
-The Pocahontas ran from November 1926 until May 1971.
+The Pocahontas (or the Pokey for short) was a named overnight passenger train, operated by the Norfolk and Western Railway (N&W) in the United States.
+It made its inaugural operation on November 21, 1926, with two trains; Nos.
+3 and 4, which both ran 676 mi daily at night on the N&W mainline between Norfolk, Virginia, and Cincinnati, Ohio, with a through-connection to and from Chicago, Illinois.
+The Pocahontas replaced an earlier passenger train called the Norfolk-Chicago Express, which bears the same train numbers.

+History

-Westbound Train 3 left Norfolk at 2:40 p.m. and arrived at Cincinnati at 7:35 a.m., while the eastbound Train 4 left Cincinnati at 11:25 p.m. and arrived back at Norfolk at 5:10 p.m.
-A connection was made in Portsmouth, Ohio, with the Columbus District passenger trains 33 and 34.
+During the Roaring Twenties, passenger intercity ridership on all railroads, including the Norfolk and Western (N&W), started to decline as more people started to buy and drive the automobiles to travel.
+On November 21, 1926, N&W management, determined to maintain their ridership, launched their brand-new Pocahontas train service, which ran on N&W's 676 mi mainline daily at night between Norfolk, Virginia, and Cincinnati, Ohio.
+The train was named after the Native American woman, Pocahontas, who rescued English explorer John Smith.
+Additionally, the train's name was received by city ticket agent E.V.
+Perdew of Portsmouth, Ohio, who won the $25 first prize in an N&W naming contest.
+It has two trains: Nos.
+3 and 4.
+The former left Norfolk at 2:40 p.m. and arrived at Cincinnati at 7:35 a.m., while the latter left Cincinnati at 11:25 p.m. and arrived back at Norfolk at 5:10 p.m.
+A connection was made in Portsmouth, with the Columbus District passenger trains 33 and 34.

 The train carried two 10-roomette-6-double-bedroom sleeping cars from Norfolk to Cincinnati, one of which went through to Chicago on train 71 of the Pennsylvania Railroad.
 Pocahontas also handled a Winston-Salem to Columbus 10-6 sleeping car that was carried in train 12 from Winston-Salem to Roanoke, train 3 from Roanoke to Portsmouth, and train 33 from Portsmouth to Columbus.
 All those trains had counterparts operating in the opposite directions.

 The most famous engines to power the Pocahontas were the class J steam locomotives.
 They were the pride of the N&W, pulling crack passenger trains such as the Cavalier, the Powhatan Arrow, and the Pocahontas, as well as ferrying the Southern Railway's Tennessean between Lynchburg, Virginia, and Bristol, Virginia.
 One test proved that a class J could pull 15 cars at 100 m.p.h. along one section of flat, straight track in eastern Virginia.
 The only surviving unit of the J class is No. 611.